 Frentrup-Bro.
 Ben Frentrup, 226 Glenoak Rd., San Antonio, Tex., was born Sept.
 23, 1920 in Austin, Tex.
 He passed away suddenly Aug.
 17, 1967 at the age of 46, in San Antonio, Tex.
 He was baptized by Bro.
 A. R. Osteen, Dec.
 10, 1939.
 He was married to Amy James, July 26, 1941; to this union 2 children were born, Joanna and Keith.
 He served 2 years, 1944-46, in C. P. S. camps, and helped write the article concerning boys' participation in being objectors to war in the OPA.
-He was a member of Glendora Ave. congregation, San Antonio, Tex., and preached all over the U.S. He was faithful until death.
+He was a member of Glendora Ave. congregation, San Antonio, Tex., and preached all over the U. S. He was faithful until death.
 The service was conducted by Bro.
 Fred Kirbo at McClaugherty Funeral Chapel; interment was at Austin's Capitol Memorial Cemetery.
 He leaves his wife, 2 children, 2 sisters (one of whom is Sister C. O. (Elsie) Etheridge), mother, 2 brothers and numerous nieces and nephews.
 (We are indebted to Ben's widow, Amy, for the obituary.
 I considered Ben my friend, and even though we did not always agree, this did not in any way mar our friendship and respect for each other.
 God bless his memory.
 To Amy, the children and the Frentrup and James families we extend our sincerest sympathy. -Don McCord)

-I cannot participate in military service in any form, directly or indirectly, in combatant or noncombatant
+I cannot participate in military service in any form, directly or indirectly, in combatant or noncombatant service, because:

-1. My duty and obligation to my God is superior to all other obligations (Acts 5:29; Matt.
-22:37).

-2. My God in the Bible forbids that I engage in carnal warfare in the following references:
+- My duty and obligation to my God is superior to all other obligations (Acts 5:29; Matt.
+22:37). - My God in the Bible forbids that I engage in carnal warfare in the following references:

 "Put up thy sword," "For all they that take the sword shall perish with the sword" (Matt.
 26:52)-Jesus.

 "My Kingdom is not of this world" (Jno.
 18:36).
+"For the weapons of our warfare are not carnal" (2 Cor.
+10:3, 4).